-For a description of NN Schade's specific requirements applicable to the persons who manage NN Schade, reference is made to Note 36 'Risk Management' in the 2023 Annual Report of NN Schade.
+For a description of NN Schade's specific requirements concerning skills, knowledge, and expertise applicable to the persons who manage NN Schade, reference is made to 'Manage our Risks' in the 2024 Annual Report of NN Schade.
 Requirements concerning skills, knowledge and expertise applicable to people who have other key functions, are included in the respective job profiles.

-Various NN Group policies and charters include provisions aiming to ensure that the people who effectively run NN Schade and the people fulfilling Solvency II Key Functions are fit and proper.
-During recruitment all candidates must have the professional qualifications, knowledge and experience that are required for sound and prudent management (fit) and be of good repute and have integrity (proper).
+Various NN Group policies and charters include provisions aiming to ensure that the people who effectively manage NN Schade and the people fulfilling Solvency II Key Functions are fit and proper.
+During recruitment all candidates must have the professional qualifications, knowledge and experience that are required for sound and prudent management (fit) and be of good reputation and have integrity (proper).
 Where applicable the candidates must pass the DNB or AFM fit and proper test.